KAPLAN IS NGN READY.

-With preparation and support from 600 licensed nurses, we’ll provide you with the tools you need to break down each question and systematically approach the answer.
+With preparation and support from hundreds of licensed nurses, we’ll provide you with the tools you need to break down each question and systematically approach the answer.

-When planning your NCLEX review, Kaplan Nursing suggests you start prepping three months before the exam.
-During your NCLEX prep with Kaplan Nursing, we recommend you do up to approximately 75 practice questions per day.
-This will give you the opportunity to evaluate your performance and learn from your mistakes so you don’t repeat them on Test Day.
+Start preparing 3 months before the NCLEX exam and do about 75 practice questions per day.
+This way, you can evaluate your performance and learn from your mistakes so you don’t repeat them on test day.

 How many questions are on the NCLEX-RN?

 It depends.
-The NCLEX-RN will serve up between 75 and 265 questions and will stop as soon as your competency level has been identified.
-You can pass or fail at any number of questions.
+The new NCLEX will serve up between 85 to 150 questions and will stop as soon as your competency level has been identified.

 How do you pass the NCLEX-RN?

 To pass the NCLEX-RN, you have to demonstrate that your level of competency is above the minimum standard.
 As you answer questions correctly, you'll be given increasingly difficult questions, and you will need to work your way up in difficulty so the NCLEX-RN algorithm can identify your passing-level competency with 95% confidence.
 Answering questions correctly will require both nursing content knowledge and critical thinking skills; at Kaplan, we recommend you study with a mix of content, strategy, and practice.

 How long does it take to get NCLEX-RN results?